NordicESMhub/GEO4962/_episodes/05-psyplot-simple_case.md

 > >     lon      float64 86.25
 > > ~~~
 > > {: .output}
-> > This clearly shows that the lowest pressure value we have at the top of Mount Everest is 744 mb, quite different from the corresponding sigma level.
+> > This clearly shows that the lowest pressure value we have at the top of Mount Everest is 744 mb, quite different from the corresponding sigma level (992.6).
 > {: .solution}
 {: .challenge}